 The chorus brings a sense of nostalgia and freedom, as driving fast in the car creates a feeling of exhilaration.

-The speed and rush of the moment help the narrator forget the burdens of her reality.
+The speed and rush of the moment help her forget the burdens of her reality.

 City lights lay out before us